roy-ganz/toql/book/src/1-introduction.md

 Toql is free and open source software, distributed under a dual license of MIT and Apache.
 The code is available on [Github](https://www.github.com/roy-ganz/toql).
 Check out the API for technical details.

+### Trivia

+- Toql is pronounced *to-cue-ell* with o as in object.
+- Toql stands for _Transfer Object Query Language_ and refers to the query language that is unique to this ORM.
+In a sense though it's a missleading name, because Toql together with Serde effectively avoid the need for data transfer objects (DTO): you pass your model directly.
-The project mascot is a bollard, because Toql pronounced in allemanic / swiss german sounds like `Toggel`:
+- The project's mascot is a bollard, because Toql pronounced in allemanic / swiss german sounds like `Toggel`:
 A funny word that can colloquially be used for bollards.